SiliconAfrica/diskox_mobile_app/README.md

 - Remove online member for community
 - Fix issues on editing community
 - Fix issue with community topic navigation
+- Close side bar after logging in
+- Fixed issue of gatelocking user on registration

 ## Todo